sentencizer/sentencizer/README.md

 While libraries like pragmatic_segmenter and pySBD are known for their high accuracy and efficiency in sentence splitting, there are no equivalent libraries available in Go.
 This poses a challenge for developers building RAG systems in Go, as they need to rely on external libraries or implement their own sentence splitting logic.

-GoSBD aims to bridge this gap by providing a reliable and efficient sentence splitting solution in Go.
-By offering a native Go library for sentence splitting, GoSBD simplifies the process of building RAG systems and other NLP applications entirely within the Go ecosystem.
+Sentencizer aims to bridge this gap by providing a reliable and efficient sentence splitting solution in Go.
+By offering a native Go library for sentence splitting, Sentencizer simplifies the process of building RAG systems and other NLP applications entirely within the Go ecosystem.
 This not only streamlines the development workflow but also enables faster execution times by leveraging Go's performance characteristics.

 ## Acknowledgement